deepe

 troops–7

 Then last week, the Filipinos last week made the concrete proposal to send in a combat team, which Washington coldshou and the American Embassy spokesman here coldshouldered.
-But the current offer was for use within South Viet Nam–and not outside the borders ofx in the Southern tongue of Laos.
+But the current offer wa s was for use within South Viet Nam–and not outside the borders ofx in the Southern tongue of Laos.

 Observers here believe that if combat troops are sent it, here it would be on a bilateral agreement between the nation involved and the South Vietnamese government, rather than through South East Asia Treaty Organization.
 (SEATO).
 Washington‘s official disapproval here is viewed as “a political game”, which increased the prestige and independence of the South Vietnamese government and armed forces while at the same time making it more difficult for the Communists propaganda to call the newly-involved Asian nations as “lackeys of the Americans.”